karakun/karakun.github.io/_posts/2025-12-15-AI-Retrofit.md

   image: 'books'
 ---

 Adding AI-powered capabilities to existing enterprise systems is often complex, especially when modernization or migration to new frameworks is not immediately feasible.
 With **Spring AI**, however, it is possible to retrofit an application with a natural language interface while keeping the original business logic untouched.
 This post walks through how to integrate **AI-based request generation** for an existing search API, focusing on **structured outputs**, **tooling**, and **validation**, while discussing real-world lessons learned.
-The interface is out of scope for this article.
+The interface is not covered in this article.

 ## 1. The Idea: Let the AI Build Your Request Objects